-- Have students decide if they want one or two flowers to go on their cards, and glue cupcake liners — big first, then smaller — to form the blossom of a flower on the front of their cardstock.
+- Have students decide if they want one or two flowers on their cards, and glue cupcake liners — big first, then smaller — to form the blossom of a flower on the front of their card.

 - Glue the green craft sticks below to form the stem.

 - Glue leaves on either side of the stem.

 - Decorate and fill out the card to the special person they want to celebrate this Mother’s Day or Father’s Day!